rania-benaissa/Mini-compiler-for-R-language/README.md

 * [Exemple](#exemple)

 ## Features
 This project is a simple compiler for R language.
-It includes a:
+It includes:
-* Lexical analyzer.
+* A lexical analyzer.
-* Parser.
+* A parser.
 * Symbols table generation.
 * Semantic errors detection such as:
   * Division by zero.